 Despite data supporting medication use, most pregnant women with OUD do not receive any treatment.
-Among those who do, many fall out of treatment during the post-partum period due to gaps in insurance coverage and other systemic barriers.
+OUD do not receive any treatment.
+OUD those who do, many fall out of treatment during the post-partum period due to gaps in insurance coverage and other systemic barriers.
 An integrated approach with close collaboration between OUD treatment providers and prenatal providers has been described as the "gold standard" for care, and further research is needed to investigate interventions that could help to increase treatment retention.